Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

     </application>
 </manifest>
 ````
 This file also tells the OS which Activity is the launcher activity, that is the activity that first starts when the OS calls on the application.
-The manifest declaration specifies this with `intent-filter` element (pg109).
+The manifest declaration specifies this with `intent-filter` element.

 ###### app/src/main/java/tld/company/user/project/*.java